Selkie: Shetland tales

 A version of the tale about the mermaid compelled to become wife to a human who steals her seal-skin, localized in Unst, was published by Samuel Hibbert in 1822.
 She already had a husband of her own kind in her case.

 Some stories from Shetland have selkies luring islanders into the sea at midsummer, the lovelorn humans never returning to dry land.

 In Shetland, the sea-folk were believed to revert to human shape and breathed air in the atmosphere in the submarine homeland, but with their sea-dress (seal-skin) they had the ability to transform into seals to make transit from there to the reefs above the sea.
 However, each skin was unique and irreplaceable.

 The shape-shifting nature of selkies within Shetland tradition is detailed in the Scottish ballad The Great Silkie of Sule Skerry:

+There is also a story in which a woman gives birth to an unusual child after having met a selkie.

 In the tale of "Gioga's Son", a group of seals resting in the Ve Skerries were ambushed and skinned by Papa Stour fishermen, but as these were actually seal-folk, the spilling of the blood caused a surge in seawater, and one fisherman was left abandoned.
 The seal-folk victims recovered in human-like form, but lamented the loss of their skin without which they could not return to their submarine home.
 Ollavitinus was particularly distressed since he was now separated from his wife; however, his mother Gioga struck a bargain with the abandoned seaman, offering to carrying him back to Papa Stour on condition the skin would be returned.
 In a different telling of the same plot line, the stranded man is called Herman Perk, while the rescuing selkie's name is unidentified.